 The Light on the Hill

 The brilliant glow lighting up the firmament over the generously named Mt.
 Porcupine [264m.] drew me and my friends like moths on this one night of the year with the promise of exciting and amusing goings-on.
 When I first saw it I plain wondered if this were the ‘Light on the Hill’ spoken about by Chifley and relayed to me by my father.
-A metaphor for the objective of crackerjack government, great happiness and prosperity, it was one whose accomplishment would come to dominate my life’s thoughts.
+A metaphor for the objective of crackerjack government, great happiness and prosperity, it was one whose accomplishment would come to dominate my life’s musings.

 Those who had started off the annual commemorative occasions culminating in the bonfire gatherings argued that this objective had already been achieved, but I was developing strong doubts about this.
 There were too many irons in this fire to control.